 The agents' preferences are built by the experiment designer in the following way.
-Each agent has a profiler-creation function that randomly assigns a utility value in [0, 1] to each ingredient at each run of the experiment.
+Each agent has a profiler-creation function that randomly assigns a utility value in [0,1] to each ingredient at each run of the experiment.
 From the utility of ingredients the utility of a recipe x is computed as the normalized sum of the utility of the ingredients in x.
 The recipes known to a agent constitute a case base where there is a case $\langle x, u \rangle$ for each known recipe x and its utility u.
-Notice that (1) the agent does not know the utility of ingredients, only the global utility of recipes, so it is unable to ascertain the utility of unknown recipes from their ingredients (although some ingredients may be a no-no), using the hidden profiler-creation function is just a convenient way to generate a large number of profiles for experimentation.
+Notice that (1) the agent does not know the utility of ingredients, only the global utility of recipes, so it is unable to ascertain the utility of unknown recipes from their ingredients, and (2) people usually have clear utilities for courses rather than ingredients (although some ingredients may be a no-no), using the hidden profiler-creation function is just a convenient way to generate a large number of profiles for experimentation.